 Top of the pageActionset

-- Pain medicine and home treatment can help ease cramps.
+Pain medicine and home treatment can help you feel better.

-How can I manage pain from menstrual cramps?
+How can you manage pain from menstrual cramps?

-- Try anti-inflammatory medicines to reduce pain.
-Ibuprofen (such as Advil) and naproxen (such as Aleve) may work better than aspirin.
+- Take anti-inflammatory medicines for pain.
+Ibuprofen (Advil, Motrin) and naproxen (Aleve) usually work better than aspirin.

-- Put a heating pad (set on low) or a hot water bottle on your belly, or take a warm bath.
-Heat improves blood flow and may ease the pain.
+- Put a heating pad set on low or a hot water bottle on your belly.
+Or take a warm bath.
+Heat improves blood flow and may help with pain.

-- Lie down and put a pillow under your knees, or lie on your side and bring your knees up to your chest.
-This may help relieve back pressure.
+- Lie down and put a pillow under your knees.
+Or lie on your side and bring your knees up to your chest.
+This will help with any back pressure.

 To learn more about Healthwise, visit Healthwise.org.